dud3/git-devbliss/test/commands.md

     Switched to branch 'feature/another-feature'
     Your branch is ahead of 'origin/feature/another-feature' by 1 commit.
     >>> sh("git devbliss finish")
-    Please do 'git pull origin master', make sure all conflicts are merged and try again.
+    Please do 'git merge master', make sure all conflicts are merged and try again.

 If we now merge the master in our feature branch the finish command will work.